domRiddle/ASF/FAQ.md

 ---

+### Why playtime of games idled through ASF doesn't increase?

+It does, but **not in real-time**.
+Steam records your playtime in fixed intervals and schedules update for it, but you're not guaranteed to have it updated immediately the moment you quit the session, let alone during such.
+If it was possible to skip playtime while idling cards then you can be sure that we'd have it implemented in ASF long time ago, and actually use it in default settings.
+But we don't, and we don't exactly because it's not possible - just because the playtime isn't updated in real-time doesn't mean that it's not recorded.

+---

 ### What is the difference between a warning and an error in the log?

 ASF writes to its log a bunch of information on various logging levels.
 Our objective is to explain **precisely** what ASF is doing, including what Steam issues it has to deal with, or other problems to overcome.
 Most of the time not everything is relevant, this is why we have two major levels being used in ASF in terms of problems - a warning level, and error level.